nonblocking/mashroom/packages/plugin-packages/mashroom-docs-static/docs/mashroom_documentation.md

 ## About

-*Mashroom Server* is a *Node.js* based **Integration Platform for Microfrontends**.
-It supports the integration of *Express* webapps and API's on the server side and composing pages from multiple *Single Page Applications* on the client side (Browser).
-It also provides common infrastructure such as logging, i18n, storage and security out of the box and supports custom middleware and services in form of plugins.
+*Mashroom Server* is a *Node.js* based **Microfrontend Integration Platform**.
+It supports the integration of *Express* webapps on the server side and composing pages from multiple *Single Page Applications* on the client side (Browser).
+It also provides common infrastructure such as security, communication (publish/subscribe), theming, i18n, storage, and logging out of the box and supports custom middleware and services via plugins.

+Mashroom Server allows it to implemented SPAs (and express webapps) completely independent and without a vendor lock-in, and to use it on arbitrary pages with different configurations and even multiple times on the same page.
+It also allows it to restrict the access to resources (Pages, Apps) based on user roles.

 From a technical point of view the core of *Mashroom Server* is a plugin loader that scans npm packages (package.json) for plugin definitions and loads them at runtime.
 Such a plugin could be an *Express* webapp or a *SPA* or more generally all kind of code it knows how to load, which is determined by the available plugin loaders.
-Plugin loaders itself are also just plugins so it is possible to extend the list of known plugin types.
+Plugin loaders itself are also just plugins, so it is possible to extend the list of known plugin types.

-Compared with the concepts in the Java world *Mashroom Server* would be an Application Server.
-And the *Mashroom Portal* plugin has similar concepts than a Java Portal Server.

 ### Key features

- * Integration of existing _Express_ webapps
+#### Portal

+  * Registration of Single Page Applications written with any frontend framework (basically you just need to implement a startup function and provide some metadata)
+  * Automatic registration of SPAs on remote servers or Kubernetes clusters (**Remote Apps**) (this allows independent life cycles and teams per SPA)
+  * Create static pages with registered SPAs (Apps) as building blocks
+  * Support for **dynamic cockpits** where Apps are loaded (and unloaded) based on some user interaction or search results
+  * Support for **composite Apps** which can use any registered SPA as building blocks (which again can serve as building blocks for other composite Apps)
+  * Each App receives a config object which can be different per instance and a number of JavaScript services (e.g. to connect to the message bus or to load other Apps)
+  * The App config can be edited via Admin Toolbar or a custom Editor App which again is just an SPA
+  * Client-side message bus for inter-app communication which can be extended to server-side messaging (to communicate with Apps in other browsers or even in 3rd party systems)
+  * Support for **hybrid rendering** for both the Portal pages and SPAs.
+    (If an SPA supports server side rendering the initial HTML can be incorporated into the initial HTML page.
+Navigating to another page dynamically replaces the SPAs in the content area via client side rendering)
+  * Arbitrary (custom) layouts for pages
+  * Extensive **theming** support.
+Themes can be written in any Express template language
+  * Support for multiple sites that can be mapped to virtual hosts
+  * Proxying of REST API calls to avoid CORS problems (HTTP, SSE, WebSocket)
+  * Support for global libraries that can be shared between multiple SPAs
+  * Admin Toolbar to create pages and place Apps via Drag'n'Drop
+  * **Hot reload** of SPAs in development mode

+#### Core

   * Shared middlewares and services
- * Out of the box services for security, internationalization, messaging, HTTP proxying, memory cache and storage
+  * **Service abstractions** for security, internationalization, messaging, HTTP proxying, memory cache and storage
   * Existing provider plugins for security (OpenID Connect, LDAP), storage (File, MongoDB), messaging (MQTT, AMQP) and caching (Redis)
+  * Integration of existing _Express_ webapps
- * Role and IP based access control for URLs
+  * Role and IP based **access control** for URLs
+  * Definition of access restrictions for arbitrary resources (such as Sites, Pages, App instances)
- * Single configuration file to override plugin default configurations
+  * Single configuration file to override plugin defaults
- * Support for custom plugin types
+  * Support for **custom plugin types**
- * Extensive monitoring and export in Prometheus format
+  * Extensive **monitoring** and export in Prometheus format
   * Hot deploy, undeploy and reload of all kind of plugins
   * No compile or runtime dependencies to the server
   * Fast and lightweight
- * Portal plugin
-    * Build pages from independent SPAs, even written in different technologies
-    * Client-side message bus for inter-app communication which can be extended to server-side messaging to communicate with apps in other browsers or even 3rd party systems
-    * Proxying of REST API calls to avoid CORS problems
-    * Life registration of _Remote Apps_ (SPAs that run on a different server)
-    * JS API to programmatically load portal apps into an arbitrary DOM node (even within another app)
-    * Support for multiple sites that can be mapped to virtual hosts
-    * Role based permissions for pages and apps
-    * Support for global libraries that can be shared between the apps
-    * Support for theming
-    * Admin Toolbar to create pages and place apps via Drag'n'Drop
-    * Hot reload of apps in development mode

 ### Feature/Compatibility Matrix